• Skip to primary navigation

 A Parent’s Perspective on Intervention Programs

-While school is traditionally viewed as the place for students to excel academically, the home is where students are traditionally expected to develop good manners and proper conduct, with parents held accountable for whatever behavior and personality their children develop.
+While school is traditionally viewed as the place for students to excel academically, the home is where students are traditionally expected to develop good manners and proper conduct, with parents held accountable for whatever behavior and personality of their children develop.
 However, this should not be the case.

 Studies show that out of the 6,000 waking hours in a year, the average American student spends around 1,000 hours a year in school, and this is excluding time spent staying in school after classes are over!